nicholaswmin/fsm/.github/CONTRIBUTING.md

 ## Footnotes

 [^1]: Not a variation of [Sensible Defaults][sd].
-      Not allowing *any* configuration is the *only guarantee* against a misconfiguration.
+      Here, we're not allowing *any* configuration.

 [nicholaswmin]: https://github.com/nicholaswmin
 [sv]: https://semver.org/